harshitgupta412/face-recognition-using-pca/README.md

 This repository includes code that using PCA - Principal Component Analysis to do various tasks.

+Principal component analysis (PCA) involves a mathematical procedure that transforms a number of (possibly) correlated variables into a (smaller) number of uncorrelated variables called principal components.
+The first principal component accounts for as much of the variability in the data as possible, and each succeeding component accounts for as much of the remaining variability as possible.
+So, in total, PCA is an algorithmm to reduce the size.
+But, it turns out that it can be used to recognise things and even create new representatives of the set(given some class restraint).

 Includes:
 1. Using PCA to find the relationship(linear) between two variables using sample datapoints
 2. Using PCA as a classifier on the iris-dataset.